The page has been translated by Gen AI.

 }

-In this example, the “script_score” query is used to score each document based on the cosine similarity with the query vector.
+In the above example, we use the “script_score” query to score each document based on cosine similarity with the query vector.

-• “cosineSimilarity” function calculates the cosine similarity between the document vector and the query vector and adds "+1.0" to the result to ensure the score is always positive.
+• “cosineSimilarity” function calculates the cosine similarity between a document vector and a query vector, and adds "+1.0" to the result to ensure the score is always positive.

-• When you run this search query, ElasticSearch returns a list of documents sorted by their similarity to the query vector.
+• When you execute this search query, ElasticSearch returns a list of documents sorted by similarity to the query vector.

 Color mode